gsi-ee/go4/Go4Example1Step/Readme.txt

 Parameter class TXXXControl
 This class has one member "fill" which is checked in TXXXProc->Event to fill histograms or not.
-The macro setfill.C(n), n=0,1 can be used in the GUI to switch the filling on or off.
+The macro setfill.C(bool) can be used in the GUI to switch the filling on or off.
 It creates macro histofill.C() which is actually used to set filling on or off (when creating TXXXProc).
 You can modify histofill.C by editor.
+The macro setoutput.C(bool) can also be executed via GUI and allows to switch file output on/off.

 Autosave file mechanism.
 By default autosave is enabled in batch mode, disabled in GUI mode, and all objects are saved into this ROOT file at the end.
 At startup the autosave file is read and all objects are restored from that file.
 When TXXXAnalysis is created, the autosave file is not yet loaded.
 Therefore the objects created here are overwritten by the objects from autosave file (if any), except histograms.
 From GUI, objects are loaded from autosave file when Submit button is pressed.
 One can inspect the content of the auto save file with the Go4 GUI.
-Note that
-GO4USERLIBRARY=/mypath/libGo4UserAnalysis.so
-should be defined to enable the GUI to read the auto save file.

 Creating a new class
 Provide the definition and implementation files (.h and .cxx)